Colin Petersen: Personal life

 Petersen was required to register for National Service and was called up on 11 March 1966, but he was found medically unfit to serve in the army.

 Petersen described the contrasting dispositions of the Gibb brothers as follows:

 "They have totally different personalities, Robin is a very temperamental and very highly strung person.
 His music is his whole life and he is highly sensitive to criticism.
 Barry is a very easy-going and receptive type.
 He adapts himself to the situations he finds himself in at the time.
 He is very interested in the potential acting possibilities of the group.
 I think he would like to be a film star more than a singer.
 Maurice is closer to my attitudes and ideas.
 He has the same kind of humour as I have.
 We have other common interests like playing chess.
 He's the kind of guy who will come over and give you a hand washing the car.
 As brothers, they really have very little in common, except the feeling that they are living for the day".

 On 1 June 1968, Petersen married Joanne Newfield in Nassau, Bahamas, with fellow Bee Gees member Vince Melouney as the best man.
 Joanne had worked as a personal assistant to Brian Epstein up until his death, and then for Robert Stigwood.
 After the couple's wedding Petersen and Newfield went on honeymoon in Majorca, which was spoiled somewhat when Joanne fell ill with German measles.
 In 1969, Petersen and his wife began a management company.

 Colin and Joanne have two sons: Jaime, born in 1971 and Ben born in 1976.
-The family emigrated to Australia in December 1974.
+The family relocated to Australia in December 1974.

 The Bee Gees' manager Robert Stigwood said about Petersen: